Risk of no-deal Brexit 'very real,' says EU Commission head Juncker | DW | 18.09.2019

 'Stupid' Brexit

-During Wednesday's debate, frustrations rose among EU lawmakers who say they are growing tired waiting for concrete proposals from Westminster.
+During Wednesday's debate, frustrations rose among EU lawmakers who said they were growing tired waiting for concrete proposals from Westminster.

 German lawmaker Manfred Weber, leader of the center-right EPP group in the European Parliament, described Brexit as "stupid" and vented his annoyance at the ongoing suspension of the UK Parliament.